 The excellent weekend propelled him up to second in the championship standings, leapfrogging Hyundai Team Engstler driver Max Hesse, who finished the two races 11th and fifth and now lies fourth in the points.

 Calabogie weekend gives Canadian team first i30 N TCR podiums

 The second meeting of the 2019 Canadian Touring Car Championship season brought a double podium for Hyundai Racing Canada driver Bob Attrell.
 A familiar name in the championship, which is now dominated by TCR cars, Attrell secured his first podium – third overall and second within the TCR category – with his i30 N TCR despite starting at the back of the field following problems in qualifying.

 He duplicated the result – albeit from a better starting spot – in Race 2 at the Calabogie Motorsports Park (June 1-2) to properly announce the Hyundai’s arrival in the country.

 Victory on TCR debut weekend for Copeland Motorsports

 Driver Mason Filippi helped new Veloster N TCR customers Copeland Motorsports take a race win on their debut with the car in TC America at Sonoma Raceway (June 7-9).
 Filippi took the car to pole position before finishing fifth in the first race of the weekend after dropping back after a mistake negotiating slower cars.

-Starting from pole again from Race 2 Filippi completed a perfect race to give the team the win their performance deserved.
-Despite two periods behind the Safety Car he was never challenged for the lead, to take the Veloster N TCR’s third win of the year in the US sprint race series.
+Starting from pole again at Race 2, Filippi completed a perfect race to give the team the win their performance deserved.
+Despite two periods behind the Safety Car, he was never challenged for the lead and took the Veloster N TCR’s third win of the year in the US sprint race series.